moudsen/mailGraph/README.md

 - You are familiar with "composer"
 - You know how to configure and secure a webserver/virtual host (Apache, NGINX, etc.)
 - That you have CURL and PHP installed
+- That you are familiar with Zabbix 5.x (specifically for setting up "Actions")

 # Prepare the installation
 - Download or clone this repository